 I headed back to the meet, ready for round 2 or 3 of my walkaround.
 Things were definitely getting quieter though, and many of the cars were now taking to the road as people headed home.
 We still had 2 hours to go though as we were helping one of the stall holders.

-Obsolete technology does make up a vast section of collectables, and the demise of “analogue” photography had consigned a lot of camera equipment to the sale tables of history.
+Obsolete technology does make up a vast section of collectibles, and the demise of “analogue” photography had consigned a lot of camera equipment to the sale tables of history.

 The same is true for analogue electrical test equipment.
 I used to use at least 3 of the items in the collection below.